psyfix/Offensive-Security-Notes/OSCP/Web/Path Traversal & File Inclusion.md

 3. If it is remote
 - Serve a web shell directly from your web server.
-- Try capturing the hash use smbserver or responder, then crack with john.
+- windows - Try capturing the hash use smbserver or responder, then crack with john.

 4 If it is local
 Try the PHP data wrapper to execute code directly on the system.